 There were rumours that Nissan has halted the development of the next-gen Elgrand.
 However, the report mentioned above said that work is underway.
-On 6 July 2021, bestcarweb.jp reported that the next-gen Elgrand will debut in 2023.
-It didn’t reveal the reason for Nissan postponing the release by a year, as previously reported.
+On 2 November 2021, bestcarweb.jp reported that the next-gen Elgrand will debut in spring 2023 (March-May 2023).

 Design & Technology

 The 2023 Nissan Elgrand may come with the top-end second-gen e-Power system that uses the MR15 1.5-litre turbocharged gasoline engine.
 In the upcoming Nissan Qashqai e-Power, the second-gen e-Power system develops 140 kW (190 PS) and 330 Nm of torque.
 Reports say that the same powertrain will go into the Nissan X-Trail e-Power arriving in Japan this fall.
-Unlike the Qashqai e-Power, Nissan may offer an AWD drivetrain option in the 2023 Elgrand e-Power with a second electric motor.
+Like in the X-Trail e-Power, Nissan may offer an AWD drivetrain option in the 2023 Elgrand e-Power with a second electric motor.

 The notable advancements in the future MPV may include the company’s new ProPilot autonomous driving technologies.